-(1) Upon identifying factors characterising a smaller risk and choosing simplified due diligence measures, credit institutions and financial institutions take into account the guidelines of the European supervisory authorities regarding risk factors.
+(1) Upon identifying factors characterising a smaller risk and choosing simplified due diligence measures, credit institutions and financial institutions take into account the guidelines of the European Banking Authority regarding risk factors.

-(2) Under subsection 1 of § 34 of this Act, at least the following factors may be deemed factors reducing risks relating to the product, service, transaction or delivery channels upon assessment of factors referring to a lower risk:

-1) a life insurance contract with a small insurance premium;

-2) an insurance policy for a pension scheme where there is no early surrender option and the policy cannot be used as collateral;

-3) a pension, superannuation or similar scheme that provides retirement benefits to employees, where contributions are made by way of deduction from wages, and the scheme rules do not permit the assignment of a member's interest under the scheme;

-4) financial products or services that provide appropriately defined and limited services to certain types of customers, so as to increase access for financial inclusion purposes;
+- (2) Under subsection 1 of § 34 of this Act, at least the following factors may be deemed factors reducing risks relating to the product, service, transaction or delivery channels upon assessment of factors referring to a lower - 1) a life insurance contract with a small insurance premium; - 2) an insurance policy for a pension scheme where there is no early surrender option and the policy cannot be used as collateral; - 3) a pension, superannuation or similar scheme that provides retirement benefits to employees, where contributions are made by way of deduction from wages, and the scheme rules do not permit the assignment of a member's interest under the scheme; - 4) financial products or services that provide appropriately defined and limited services to certain types of customers, so as to increase access for financial inclusion purposes; - 5) products where the risks of money laundering and terrorist financing are managed by other factors such as pecuniary limits or transparency-enhancing measures; [RT I, 10.07.2020, 1 - entry into force 20.07.2020]

-5) products where the risks of money laundering and terrorist financing are managed by other factors such as purse limits, in addition to clause 3 of subsection 3 of § 33 of this Act, or transparency of ownership; 6) basic payment services relating to a liability account.
+6) basic payment services relating to a liability account.

-Division 4 Enhanced Due Diligence Measures
+Subchapter 4 Enhanced Due Diligence Measures